4 possible causes of sudden heartburn every day.

 Eosinophilic esophagitis is a rare chronic disease of the esophagus.
 Doctors think it is a form of allergic inflammation (immune-mediated) esophageal wall inflammation that may lead to persistent heartburn.

-However, eosinophilic esophagitis doesn’t start all of the sudden; Heartburn from eosinophilic esophagitis is often chronic or recurrent and refractory to treatment.
+However, eosinophilic esophagitis doesn’t start all of a sudden; Heartburn from eosinophilic esophagitis is often chronic or recurrent and refractory to treatment.

 B. Infections of the esophagus.